-If the frequency converter displays a fault code from 37-45, the control card test has failed.
+If the LEDs are flashing a code (4 LEDs alternatively), the control card test has failed (see the section Internal faults for further details.
 Change the control card to start up the frequency converter.
-If the frequency converter comes into Display mode, the test is OK.
+If the frequency converter comes into Normal/Display mode, the test is OK.
 Remove the test connector and the frequency converter is ready for operation.
 Parameter 620 Operating mode is automatically set to Normal operation [0].